 But you don’t always have to upgrade the entire caliper and rotor unit to get performance benefits.

 Do note in this section that some lucky Nissan 350z owners have Brembo calipers from factory.
 These are a great unit and really, there’s no need for you to go with a 350z big brake kit any bigger than these unless you’re heading to the track.
 Even then, the OEM 350z Brembos are probably more than enough for those heading to club events.

 While the factory z33 brakes aren’t terrible, the OEM pads could be better.

-A common complaint of 350z owners is how dusty their brake pads are.
+A common complaint of 350z owners is how dusty their brakes are.
 There is a reason for this – the standard brake calipers are quite small, so your car’s brake pads, which are of a composite material (not metallic), need to work much harder than those in a big brake kit.

-These non-metallic brake pads won’t wear your brake rotors as much but the pads tend to wear quickly as this is the weakest point in the braking system (by design).
-As your brake pads wear down, your wheels will be covered with this material.
+These non-metallic pads won’t wear your brake rotors as much but the pads tend to wear quickly as this is the weakest point in the braking system (by design).
+As your pads wear down, your wheels will be covered with this material.

 But if you aren’t driving aggressively, and your 350z is more of a daily driver or is being built for show events, you can consider a brake pad with less dust that won’t wear quite as quickly.

 Aftermarket units will typically be a semi-metallic, full-metallic, or ceramic brake pad.

 The best brake pads for a street-driven 350z are probably ceramic, as they are a good combination of durability, grip, and resistance to brake fade.

 Typically ceramic pads are very quiet, and dust is usually better than the OEM composite pads.